Fine-Grained GRPO for Precise Preference Alignment in Flow Models: Introduction

 To integrate GRPO into flow-based generative models, Flow-GRPO~\citep{liu2025flow} and DanceGRPO~\citep{xue2025dancegrpo} substitute the deterministic ODE sampler with an SDE formulation, wherein the injected stochasticity deliberately perturbs the denoising direction at each step.
 Although the resulting samples enable exhaustive per-step exploration for reinforcement learning, they simultaneously underscore the difficulty of attributing the final reward to any specific random perturbation, thereby constraining model trainability.
 Specifically, most existing flow-based GRPO methods encounter two core issues in evaluating group denoising directions: 1) \textbf{Sparse reward}: As shown in Fig.~\ref{fig:teaser} (b), the final reward signal is uniformly assigned to each SDE sampling step, which cannot be precisely aligned with the sampling direction at each step, leading to inaccuracies for the optimization at individual steps.
-2) \textbf{Incomplete evaluation}: As depicted in Fig.~\ref{fig:teaser} (c), each denoising direction is bound to a fixed number of denoising steps, resulting in a singular granularity of denoised images, which impairs the reward model's ability to conduct a comprehensive comparison across the group.
+2) \textbf{Incomplete evaluation}: While the same single-step SDE sampling direction can yield different rewards under varying denoising intervals, an ideal high-quality direction (Sample 2 and Sample 3 shown in Fig.~\ref{fig:obs}) intuitively is robust to the granularity of the remaining sampling trajectory.
+This means that although the absolute quality of the final results may vary with the number of steps, an excellent denoising direction still maintains a superior relative position within the group.
+Nevertheless, as shown in Fig.~\ref{fig:teaser}(c), existing methods suffer from the drawback that each denoising direction is rigidly associated with a fixed number of denoising steps.
+Consequently, it leads to a single granularity of the denoised images, making it impossible to conduct a thorough comparison across the group.